Wave Attenuation in Drifting Sea Ice: A Mechanistic Model for Observed Decay Profiles: Comparisons to Antarctic Measurements

 \subsection{Averaged Attenuation}

 \citet{voermans2025finely} report average attenuation profiles across seasons and sectors of the Antarctic MIZ.
 To reproduce the observed variability, we drive our model, i.e.\,Eq.~\ref{attenbranch}, with $N_0=3\times10^5$ random realisations with Gaussian distributed drift velocity (with mean $\mu_v$ and standard deviation $\sigma_v$), constant throughout the transect.
+Each realisation corresponds to an individual transect and $N$ denotes the number of transects at any given location according to our model, the decrease is due to individual transects reaching the extinction location.
 The simulations replicate the variability of drift around Antarctica \citep{kwok2017sea}.
 The attenuation rate is computed for the wave component $T = 12\ \mathrm{s}$ (angular frequency $\Omega = 0.52 \,\mathrm{s}^{-1}$ and wavelength $\lambda = 225$\,m) and we set the wave amplitude at the sea ice edge to $a_0=1 \text{m}$.
 The other parameters are $C_d = 0.02$ and $\alpha = 7.0 \times 10^{-6}\ \mathrm{m}^{-1}$, to match the averaged measured attenuation rate at the sea ice edge.
-For the comparison, only $a\geq 0.05 \text{m}$ are averaged, in analogy with the methodology used by \citet{voermans2025finely} to exclude data with high uncertainty.
+While the drag coefficient is higher than the one chosen for the individual transects in the previous section, its value is within the range of observed values for the MIZ \citep{mcphee1979effect}.
+Moreover, the chosen value allows to quantitatively match the observed attenuation rate close to the sea ice edge as reported in \citet{voermans2025finely}.
+Smaller values of drag would give rise to a similar qualitative behaviour.
+For the comparison, only $a\geq 0.05 \text{m}$ are averaged, in accordance with the methodology used by \citet{voermans2025finely} to exclude observations with high uncertainty.

-For drift $\mu_v=0.22$\,m/s ($\mu_v/U_0=0.42$) and variance $\sigma_v=0.03$\,m/s (Fig.~\ref{fig:figure3}a) the attenuation only slightly increases up to $x/\lambda \approx 550$, consistent with the fact that simulations are in weak drag regime ($\delta=0.42$).
-From $x/\lambda \approx 550$ to $x/\lambda \approx 700$ the increase in more noticeable, up to $\approx3$ times the attenuation rate at the sea ice edge, in qualitative agreement with simulations for Transect A (cf. Fig.~\ref{fig:figure2}b), before stabilising farther in the sea ice domain.
+For drift $\mu_v=0.22$\,m/s ($\mu_v/U_0=0.42$) and standard deviation $\sigma_v=0.03$\,m/s (Fig.~\ref{fig:figure3}a) the attenuation only slightly increases up to $x/\lambda \approx 550$, consistent with the fact that simulations are in weak drag regime ($\delta=0.42$).
+From $x/\lambda \approx 550$ to $x/\lambda \approx 700$ the increase is more noticeable, up to $\approx3$ times the attenuation rate at the sea ice edge, in qualitative agreement with simulations for Transect I (cf. Fig.~\ref{fig:figure2}b), before stabilising farther in the sea ice domain.
 The spread of individual profiles, shaded in grey, also grows when attenuation rate increases.
 Note that the increase in attenuation corresponds to a reduction in available measurements of amplitude over threshold (shown in red) and, similarly, individual amplitude profiles reaching the extinction location (distribution shaded in blue).

 With the same average drift ($\mu_v=0.22$\,m/s) but lower variability (from $\sigma_v=0.03$\,m/s to $\sigma_v=0.01$\,m/s; Fig.~\ref{fig:figure3}b) the same qualitative behaviour is observed.
 The increase in attenuation is sharper, i.e. it starts deeper in the sea ice (at $\approx650$ wavelengths) and reaches higher values ($\alpha_{\textrm{eff}}\approx5.5 \times 10^{-4}$ vs $\alpha_{\textrm{eff}}\approx3.5 \times 10^{-4}$).